ttharawun/ny-cooking/README.md

 ## Definitions and Acronym

-#### NYTcooking
+#### NYCcooking

-NYTcooking is the acronym of [the New York Times Cooking](https://cooking.nytimes.com/).
-It is a website providing users with all kinds of rated recipes by the New York Times.
+NYTCooking is the acronym of [the New York Times Cooking](https://cooking.nytimes.com/).
+It is a cooking website from the New York Times that have over 10,000 recipes for cuisines all over the world.

 ## Data Sources

 #### Sources

-Our source of recipes are from [the New York Times] (https://www.nytimes.com/subscription/cooking.html?campaignId=8F8HX&ds_c=71700000067126147&gclid=CjwKCAjwov6hBhBsEiwAvrvN6E9jfipI7h6OxEeZR4Au6IqlkOB1Vue6pQ6oDs5HxaLKFHPZ9jzsLhoCs-gQAvD_BwE&gclsrc=aw.ds) and was collected using `get_recipe.R` script in the `R` folder.
+Our recipes are from [the New York Times] (https://cooking.nytimes.com/).
+They were collected by scraping the website using `get_recipe.R` script in the `R` folder.

-The source was last accessed on April.
-15 2023
+The source was last accessed on April 15, 2023

 #### Data cleaning

-We have the data collected from the New York Times cooking website and the cooking time column of the data was cleaned.
+Data was cleaned and processed accordingly to suit our project's requirements.

 ## Data Collection and Update Process

-The data process is not automated, however to access updated data one must simply run the scripts in the'get_recipe.R' script in the `R` folder.
+The data collection process is not automated (i.e., no new recipe is added even if it might be available on the source website).
+However, to access updated data, one must simply run the scripts in the `get_recipe.R` script in the `R` folder.

 ## Architecture and Where to Start

-We organized our repository with the name and categories of them.
-Starting with the `R` folder is recommended as this is where we organized our code for the package.
+To explore our functions, starting with the `R` folder is recommended.

 ## License

 MIT License